georgeolivares/covid_dataset/README.md

 Finally, by a friend's recommendation, I imported the file using DBeaver.
 I'll be using this platform to do this projects.
 We'll see how it goes!

+# Apparently, Seychelles had the most cases per million

+Last date recorded in data set - Sept 24th 2021

+Average days reported by country:

+Country with the least amount of days reported:

+Country with the most days reported:

 # [Project 1](https://georgeolivares.github.io/Project1/)